SilverBayTech/errorCorrectionCoding/README.md

-errorCorrectionCoding
+Error Correction Coding for Barcodes
 =====================

-Source code associated with "Error Correction Coding for Barcodes"
+This repository contains source code associated with the tutorial "Error Correction Coding for Barcodes" found at [http://www.silverbaytech.com](http://www.silverbaytech.com)